pierrediedhiou/cybersecurity-journey/glossary.md

 on a target
 - **UDP** — User Datagram Protocol, connectionless transport protocol, faster but less reliable than TCP
+- **URL** — Uniform Resource Locator, a web address that guides your browser to a specific resource on the internet.
+Made up of: scheme, host, port, path, query string and fragment
 ## V
 - **VirusTotal** — Virus-scanning service that scans files and URLs against multiple antivirus engines and website scanners in a single operation